 - Lower postage costs

 Imagine your patients having no trouble understanding their medical bills from your office.
-Imagine fewer phone calls from confused patients, wondering how much they owe versus how much insurance paid.
+Think of fewer phone calls from confused patients, wondering how much they owe versus how much insurance paid.
 Imagine sending out bills once instead of two, three, and four times.
 Realistically, making your billing statements ultra-clear will not work for every patient.
 But it’s bound to help some of them make their payments on time.

 Xavier E. Martinez, a content writer specializing in medical billing, suggests three techniques for maximizing accounts receivable: